Last updated: July 12, 2026

 Time tracking gives managers and team members visibility into workloads, productivity, and progress.
+It also counters Parkinson's law, the tendency for work to expand to fill the time available: when hours are visible, that quiet expansion has nowhere to hide.
 More importantly, it creates a feedback loop: past time data fuels smarter planning, fairer workloads, and more accurate budgets for future projects.

 Let’s take a closer look at what time tracking really means, how it works, the benefits it creates, and how to successfully implement it in your workflow.